SEAN: The holidays are over and it’s back to the grind, but we have some manga here to help you along.

 ANNA: This sounds interesting to me.

-MELINDA: Oh, this.
+MJ: Oh, this.
 I’m definitely interested in this!

 SEAN: Golden Time’s 6th volume continues to show us that law school students can have just as many angsty romantic triangles as high school students.